[,1] [,2] [,3] [,4] [,5]

 What you want to accomplish; can have multiple related objectives in a single manuscript.

-To understand the space-use of coyotes.
+Our objective is to understand the space-use of urban living coyotes.

 Framing the importance of the objective(s) provides the justification and depends on the audience.